 Our first goal for these neural networks, or models, is to achieve human-level accuracy.
 Until you get to that level, you always know you can do better.
 Ivan Gomez Data Scientist and Consultant Zencos

 Types of Neural Networks

 There are different kinds of deep neural networks – and each has advantages and disadvantages, depending upon the use.
 Examples include:

 - Convolutional neural networks (CNNs) contain five types of layers: input, convolution, pooling, fully connected and output.
-Each layer has a specific purpose, like summarizing, connecting or activating.
-Convolutional neural networks have popularized image classification and object detection.
+Each layer has a specific purpose, like summarising, connecting or activating.
+Convolutional neural networks have popularised image classification and object detection.
 However, CNNs have also been applied to other areas, such as natural language processing and forecasting.

 - Recurrent neural networks (RNNs) use sequential information such as time-stamped data from a sensor device or a spoken sentence, composed of a sequence of terms.
 Unlike traditional neural networks, all inputs to a recurrent neural network are not independent of each other, and the output for each element depends on the computations of its preceding elements.
 RNNs are used in forecasting and time series applications, sentiment analysis and other text applications.

 - Feedforward neural networks, in which each perceptron in one layer is connected to every perceptron from the next layer.
 Information is fed forward from one layer to the next in the forward direction only.
 There are no feedback loops.